up to the Lexington SCRABBLE® Club

 The club also provides score sheets, but players are encouraged to bring their own paper for this purpose, perhaps preprinted with lines and letters for tracking.
 Preprinted tracking sheets are allowed in club and tournament play.
 You are also permitted to make notes during the game.

-Contrary to many other Scrabble® clubs, the evening is not arranged as uniform rounds, but play is more free.
+Contrary to many other SCRABBLE® clubs, the evening is not arranged as uniform rounds, but play is more free.
 When you finish a game, you look for another opponent, sometimes with the aid of other club members.
 There is a tendency, but not a strict rule, to avoid repeating opponents, but that is up to the players involved.
-The Boston and Exeter Clubs operate in the same manner.
+The Worcester, Manchester, NH, dormant Exeter, NH, and dormant Boston Clubs operate in the same manner.

 The club has a special bag of tiles which is used to randomly match opponents.
 This bag has no duplicate letters, so it is not necessary for a player to pull more than one letter from the bag.
 When this form of matching is done, the players holding the lowest two letters will play each other unless they have already played.
 In such a case, the players holding the first and third letters alphabetically are potentially matched.
 Further complexities are dealt with as they occur.